Dynatrace/dynatrace-configuration-as-code/CONTRIBUTING.md

 Thus, this tool aims to provide a way to reproducibly deploy Dynatrace monitoring configuration in a "configuration as code"-way.

 As with all things Dynatrace, scalability is an important requirement, both in the number of configuration files and the number of environments.
-This is also the area currently offering the most opportunity to improve of the tool.
+This is also the area currently offering the most opportunity to improve the tool.

 Another way to contribute is to extend the list of supported APIs.
 Please take a look at [the detailed instructions](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/blob/main/docs/how-to-add-a-new-api.md).